 - 300 BC - Euclid, a Greek mathematician, writes Elements.
 This famous writing will have an impact on mathematics for years to come.

-- 146 BC - Rome conquers Greece making it part of the Roman Empire.
+- 146 BC - Rome defeats the Greeks at the Battle of Corinth making it part of the Roman Empire.

 For more about Ancient Greece: